rillig/pkglint/codewalk.md

 The `c` variable comes from [gocheck](https://godoc.org/gopkg.in/check.v1), which is the underlying testing framework.
 Most pkglint tests don't need this variable.
-Low-level tests call `c.Check` to compare their results to the expected values.

 > from [util_test.go](util_test.go#L258):